 the short version

-I make things that are all related to how wondrous the body is, how to cultivate a relationship with our bodies, and therefore with our being, and how that can have a profound positive impact on an individual and collective level.
+My work is all related to how to cultivate a relationship with our bodies, and therefore with our being, and how that can have a profound positive impact on an individual and collective level.

 I've been in private practice as a Rolfer since 2000.
 If you're inclined to work with me for Rolfing you can read all about it and book online, etc, etc at my practice's website: New Haven Rolfing.

 You can see more of what I'm up to now on the 'now' page.